Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Antique Roman Road Continues North Toward Porto on day fourteen of the Portuguese WayThe Antique Roman Road Continues North Toward Porto

-And then the old Roman Road ends, after about 1.5 kilometers on it, and the Camino takes a turn to the right, at about 8.66 kilometers total, to walk onto the Rua Areiro into the town of Ferradal.
+And then the old Roman Road ends, after about 600 meters on it, and the Camino takes a turn to the right, after about 8.66 kilometers total, to walk onto the Rua Areiro into the next town of Ferradal.

 A garden at this home, below, with its lush, hanging wisteria caught me by surprise, as we rounded the bend.
 Just gorgeous and I breathed in the spring air and the beautiful blooms.

-Continuing straight on and down the hill through town, the road becomes the Estrada Real Ferradal.
+Continuing straight on and down the hill through town, when you see a long green wall, the road is now the Estrada Real Ferradal, below.
+Back on the Royal (Real) Road, but with a slightly different name!

-After approximately 12.1 kilometers in the next town of Regato, this Albergue sign for Grijó appeared.
+Beyond the Aldi’s along the Rua Estrada Romana, after approximately 12.1 kilometers, this Albergue sign for Grijó appeared, pictured below.
 Someone had a sense of humor when they posted 6700 meters instead of 6.7 kilometers to the next albergue!
 Zoom in on the yellow arrow in the photo to see it!
 We got a hearty laugh out of the sign, another fun Camino surprise.

-6700 Meter Signpost to Albergue in Grijó on the Rua Romana on day fourteen of the Camino Portugués6700 Meter Signpost to Albergue in Grijó on the Rua Romana
+6700 Meter Signpost to Albergue in Grijó on the Rua Romana6700 Meter Signpost to Albergue in Grijó on the Rua Romana

 The town of Vergada is easy on the eyes...

-...and also has a café, below, in addition to a grocery store.
-The Café Belita is at about 14.1 kilometers into the day.
+...and also has several cafés, below, in addition to a grocery store.
+The Café Belita is after about 14.2 kilometers into the day.

-About 300 meters after the Café Belita, you take a left onto the Rua Porto, meeting the IC2 one block later at this intersection, below.
-Here the Camino goes straight on and crosses the busy street.
+About 300 meters after the Café Belita, you take a left onto the Rua Porto, initially paved and then turns to cobblestone, meeting the N1 one block later at this intersection, below.
+Here the Camino goes straight on and crosses the N1.

 Rich on the Urbanização Flavio Avelar on day fourteen of the Portuguese WayRich on the Urbanização Flavio Avelar

-Another 2/3 kilometer or so, from the chapel, we reached the intersection here, in the background, where we turned left onto the Rua Cardosl Pinto, with its high walls, containing the grounds of the monastery ahead, to walk into Grijó proper.
+Another 2/3 kilometer or so, from the chapel, we reached an intersection with a small roundabout, where we turned left onto the Rua Cardoso Pinto.

-We walked another several hundred meters to see the most famous site in Grijó, the Monastery of St. Salvador, below.
+We walked another quarter kilometer to see the most famous site in Grijó, the Monastery of St. Salvador, below.

 Entrance to the Mosteiro de São Salvador in Grijó on day fourteen of the Portuguese WayEntrance to the Mosteiro de São Salvador in Grijó